sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 To allow shared mounts in the Docker daemon, you can follow these steps:

 1. **Locate the Docker systemd unit file:** The Docker systemd unit file is usually located at `/etc/systemd/system/docker.service` or `/lib/systemd/system/docker.service`.
+Alternatively, you can run "systemctl cat docker.service" to locate file path.

-2. **Edit the Docker systemd unit file:** Open the Docker systemd unit file in a text editor.
+2. **Edit the Docker systemd unit file:** Open the Docker systemd unit file in a text editor with sudo permissions.

 3. **Add `MountFlags=shared` option:** Add the `MountFlags=shared` option to the `[Service]` section of the unit file.
 If the `MountFlags` option already exists, append `shared` to the list of flags.